On fibrant objects in model categories: Introduction

 In section 2, we recall definitions and basic properties of weak factorization systems and model categories.
-In section 3, we study properties of minimal model categories.
-In section 4, we demonstrate a method of constructing minimal model structures.
-In section 5, we give a necessary and sufficient condition for the existence of a left proper minimal model structure.
+In section 3, we prove several results that are related to fibrant objects, fibrations and trivial cofibrations between them.
+In section 4, we demonstrate a method of constructing model structures in which all objects are fibrant.